dlalloyd/prework-study-guide/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
+This Prework Study Guide was created for boot camp students who were going through the Prework.
+It contains notes on HTML, CSS, Git, and JavaScript.
 - What was your motivation?
 To build a webpage that would aid in learnign the fundamentals of three important programming languages.
 - Why did you build this project?
  To acquaint myself with the practical application of my theoretical knowledge.
 - What problem does it solve?
 It provides the most fundamental introduction to HTML, CSS & Javascript.
 - What did you learn?
 I learnt how to  navigating through Github, using VS code.

 ## Installation
 N/A